someengineering/resoto.com/docs/contributing/plugins.md

 The plugin source code lives in the [`plugins` directory within the `someengineering/resoto` repository on GitHub](https://github.com/someengineering/resoto/tree/main/plugins).
 Each plugin is maintained as separate project.

+See [AWS Resources](./aws.md) for a more in-depth guide on how to collect AWS Resources.

 ## Authoring Changes

 Contributions are made via [pull requests to the GitHub repository](https://github.com/someengineering/resoto/pulls).
 You will first need to [fork](https://docs.github.com/get-started/quickstart/fork-a-repo) the repository.